wyhitcs/team-letsencrypt/draftv1.md

 ###2.5.1 Variable Features

 A feature is a characteristic or end-user-visible behavior of a software system[[6](#Sven)].
 We identified a list of variable features and classified them into four categories.
 We identified a list of variable features and classified them into four categories.
-Moreover, features in Let's Encrypt come with different binding times, most features are at run time, others at compile time[[7](#Lee)].
+Moreover, features in Let's Encrypt come with different binding times.
+Most features are at run time, others at compile time[[7](#Lee)].
 And this is described at the first of each class.

 ####2.5.1.1 Feature List